ThrillStays

 • Price: $349.99

-Garmin inReach Messenger: The 2023 Successor
+Garmin inReach Messenger: The Companion-Only Option

-Garmin launched the inReach Messenger in 2023 as a companion-device design (intended to pair with a smartphone) at a lower price point than the Mini 2.
+Garmin launched the inReach Messenger as a companion-device design (intended to pair with a smartphone) at a lower price point than the Mini 2.
 In 2026, it remains a compelling option for travelers who will always have their phone available.

 Key specifications: